 Meanwhile, after packing everything, we left Jokkmokk and drove to Saltoluokta in the middle of the night.
 The midnight sun was shining like a golden halo over the mountain range ahead of us, and the full moon was glowing in the purple-blue sky behind us.
 It was a strange, beautiful sight, with the sun and the moon in the sky, both in their full power.

-Laila taught me my first Saami words during that night drive.
+Laila taught me my first Saami words during that long night drive.

 Sun, moon and star.
 Beaivi.
 Mánnu.
 Násti.

 The Saami language is so beautiful to my ears.
 Speaking it for the first time felt like invoking a magic spell.
 The words sent shivers up my spine.

 The shivers said, You are on the right path.
 Keep going.

 We arrived at Kebnats early in the morning.
 All was still.
 Lake Langas was a perfect mirror, reflecting the mountain landscape of Laponia.
 I caught sight of Saltoluokta on the other side of the lake, which was to be my home for the rest of the summer.

 The boat, which would take us to the other side of the lake, would arrive in a few hours, so after a cup of morning coffee and a sandwich, Laila and I took a well-deserved nap on the dock.